mahendrabairagi/DeeplensWorkshop/SageMaker lab/ReadMe.md

 ![instances](https://user-images.githubusercontent.com/11222214/38314549-541e9140-37db-11e8-89eb-ec9be1677271.JPG)

-### Step 4- Open notebook
+### Step 4- Upload and Open notebook

+Choose Upload button on the jupyter page

+Find the SSD_Object_Detection_SageMaker_v3.ipynb file (You can find it in the sagemaker lab directory of the extracted repo.
+You downloaded and extracted the zip file earlier in the process)

+Choose Upload

-You can choose your notebook and click on 'Open'.
+You can choose your uploaded notebook and click on 'Open'.

 This will open your Jupyter notebook.

 ![jupyter](https://user-images.githubusercontent.com/11222214/38314946-427aa6e4-37dc-11e8-91bf-658ebe7b2a7b.JPG)

-### Step 5- Upload notebook
+### Step 5- Execute notebook

-1. Download the SSD_Object_Detection_SageMaker_v3.ipynb from the github repo

-2. Upload the notebook by choosing upload and uploading the file that you just downloaded

-3. Click on the uploaded file and execute the cells by clicking on run button or using shift+ enter on your keyboard
+1. Execute the cells by clicking on run button or using shift+ enter on your keyboard

 ![run](https://user-images.githubusercontent.com/11222214/38316244-21a07194-37df-11e8-9821-21d5d6e57976.JPG)